 - When allowed, shake hands with the speaker before you leave the stage.

 Do not waste the power of a guest speaker introduction to making your event remarkable.
-Prepare and write before your deliver.
+Prepare and write before your delivery.

 When I was starting my keynote speaking career, I relied on organizations to deliver an excellent introduction.
 It seldom happens.